 Not all home gyms are in garages.
 Living rooms, spare bedrooms, and basement areas also double as workout spaces.
 Depending on your activity, the carpet may be just right.
 Feather Peel and Stick Carpet Tiles are great because they are easy to install, look great, and are fairly easy to maintain.

 Carpet tiles may be a good option for you if you tend to do lower-weight exercises, cardio on a treadmill or exercise bike, stretching, yoga, and pilates, for example.
-The peel-and-stick carpet tiles give you the ability to mix and match colors to create a cool-looking space.
+It’s not going to provide much floor protection or cushioning, and only earns 3 out of 5 for durability, but that doesn’t meant it’s not a great fit for your home.

 Where I wouldn’t use carpet tiles is in a home gym where you’re using heavy weights and barbells.
 The carpet is just too thin and will not provide the shock absorption necessary to protect your floors or foundation.
+If you’re wanting to lift some weights, I’d recommend any of our rubber flooring options we’ve discussed for the most durability and noise dampening capability.

 RELATED: 10 Most Important Budget Home Gym Tips